Entanglement and the density matrix renormalisation group in the generalised Landau paradigm

 Typically, MPSs are taken to span a subspace of a tensor product space.
 But, an important feature of the models we consider is that they are typically not defined on a tensor product space.
-Rather, states need to satisfy some local kinematical constraints in the form of generalised Gau{\ss} laws.
+Rather, states need to satisfy some local kinematical constraints; these are the local Gauss constraints mentioned above.
 Thus, we require MPSs that explicitly enforce these kinematical constraints.
 For our illustrative example, this is accomplished by considering tensors of the form

 where $V_1,V_2$ are summed over $\psi$-projective irreducible representations of some subgroup $H \subseteq \mathbb A_4$, $i$ over basis vectors in the space of intertwining maps $V_1 \otimes \ub 3 \to V_2$, while $d_1,d_2$ label the remaining variational degrees of freedom.
 Notice that both entanglement degrees of freedom labelled by $(V,d)$ and physical degrees of freedom labelled by $(V_1 \ub 3 V_2,i)$ carry gauge degrees of freedom represented by blue lines, which are shared by neighbouring physical degrees of freedom, as suggested by our graphical notation.
+For instance, the local Hilbert space on two sites is spanned by vectors of the form $|V_1 \ub 3 V_2,i\rangle|V_2 \ub 3 V_3,j\rangle$.
 Typically, the dimension of the space of intertwining maps $V_1 \otimes \ub 3 \to V_2$ depends on $(V_1,V_2)$, which is incompatible with a tensor product Hilbert space.
 By construction, the action of the Hamiltonian \eqref{eq:dual_HamA4} leaves the constrained Hilbert space invariant, and thus explicitly preserves the structure of such an MPS.
-For the case of an on-site symmetry described by a finite group $G$, the tensors that build up the dual Hamiltonians are be obtained as Racah W-coefficients of linear representations of $G$ with (projective) representations of a subgroup $H$, which can readily be computed by restricting $G$-representations to the subgroup.

 Our algorithm proceeds like the standard two-site DMRG, but all the basic operations are tailored to preserve the kinematical constraints, which amounts to maintaining the structure displayed in eq.~\eqref{eq:MPSTen}.
 First of all, by using block-diagonal basis transformations on the entanglement space, any MPS of the form \eqref{eq:MPSTen} can be brought into the \emph{left canonical form} defined by the condition: